Vancouver Family Lawyers

 Contact the Family and Divorce Lawyers at Meridian Law Group in Vancouver for Advice

 Meridian Law Group has been a mainstay of the Vancouver legal community for over 30 years.
 Our family lawyers consistently deliver results and are ready to assist at any stage of a family law matter.
 Meridian Law Group is located in downtown Vancouver and represents clients in West Vancouver, North Vancouver, Coquitlam, Penticton, Kelowna, Richmond, New Westminster, Burnaby, Surrey, Langley, and White Rock.
+The firm also provides representation across Canada and assists international clients.
 To discuss how we can help with your family issue, contact us at (604) 687-2277 or reach out online.